Minnesota State Highway 23: Evergreen Memorial Scenic Drive

 About 50 mi of MN 23 that travels through Pine, Carlton, and Saint Louis counties is officially designated the Veterans Evergreen Memorial Scenic Drive.
 This portion is between I-35 near Askov and the Gary-New Duluth neighborhood of Duluth, near MN 39.
 The scenic roadway offers views of Banning State Park, the Saint Louis River valley, and nearby Jay Cooke State Park.

 The 2005 Minnesota Legislature officially designated the MN 23 Bridge over the Saint Louis River at Duluth (Fond du Lac neighborhood) as the Biauswah Bridge.
 On June 28, 2008, this bridge was dedicated as such in honor of American Indian veterans.

 Segment in Wisconsin

 MN 23 has the rare distinction of being a state highway that passes through another state.
 At 133rd Avenue West, along the southern edge of Duluth, MN 23 crosses the Saint Louis River into Douglas County, Wisconsin, in the Town of Superior, for 1/2 mi before re-entering Minnesota.
 On some maps, this section is designated "WISC-23", despite there being another Highway 23 in southern Wisconsin.
 There is no signage, however, along the highway that indicates the brief route across state lines.
 Nearby is the junction between MN 23 and MN 210 and Jay Cooke State Park.

+Transit

+Intercity bus service along the MN 23 corridor is provided along the southwestern portion of the highway between Willmar and Pipestone by Jefferson Lines.